Tenancy by the Entirety for Brokerage Accounts

 Fintech Platforms: Robinhood, Coinbase, and Webull

 Coinbase does not offer joint accounts of any kind.
 The platform enforces a one-account-per-customer policy driven by KYC/AML compliance requirements.
 Users can link joint bank accounts as a funding source, but the Coinbase account itself is individually owned.
-This makes TBE ownership impossible.
+TBE ownership is impossible.
 Estate transfers at Coinbase are handled through a fiduciary process rather than automatic survivorship.

 Webull appears to support TBE through its clearing firm relationship with Apex Clearing Corporation.
-The Webull/Apex Customer Margin and Short Account Agreement explicitly references TBE accounts, stating that joint action is required for all matters concerning TBE accounts and that TBE designation is available where state law permits.
+The Webull/Apex Customer Margin and Short Account Agreement references TBE accounts, stating that joint action is required for all matters concerning TBE accounts and that TBE designation is available where state law permits.
 Webull launched joint accounts in December 2025.
-TBE is not prominently marketed in Webull’s consumer-facing materials, so couples seeking TBE would likely need to contact Webull directly and request this designation during the application process.
+TBE is not prominently marketed in Webull’s consumer-facing materials, so couples seeking TBE would likely need to contact Webull directly and request it during the application process.

 PlatformJoint AccountsTBE AvailableNotes